aelghezzaz/aelghezzaz/README.md

 Data scientist/software developer
 ------------------

-Data enthusiast I believe in continuous learning and I am constantly reading and keeping up-to-date on the latest technologies that can change the world and make it a better place.
+Data scientist I believe in continuous learning and I am constantly reading and keeping up-to-date on the latest technologies that can change the world and make it a better place.
 Experienced Ambassador at WomentechNetwork company, encouraging women to join the world of technology.

 * 🌍  I'm based in Morocco
 * ✉️  You can contact me at [elghezzazasmae@gmail.com](mailto:elghezzazasmae@gmail.com)